F4llow/trayce/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
-- Google Gemini's API for computer vision
+- Google Gemini's API for computer vision object classification.